the-eco-foundation/eco-routes/README.md

 ## Future Work
-We are working on services for the proving and solving functionalities to make crosschain transactions even simpler.
-We also intend to build out support for additional chains.
+Fully-operational end-to-end tests are currently under development.
+We are also working on services for streamlining proving and solving functionalities.
+Additionally, we intend to build out support for additional chains.

 ## Usage